 Buying Guide for Offset Vertical Smokers

-No matter what type of goal you have while looking for an offset vertical smoker, the most consistent feature you should consider is durability.
-When looking at a smoker, make sure to evaluate the overall construction of the unit.
-A majority of the time, high quality smokers are made with a thick heavy steel meant to provide a solid smoking foundation.
-More often than not, the lower-priced smokers are made with a thin, cheap material, but you’d be surprised at the bargains you can find these days.
-The RiverGrille Rustler, as well as both Dyna-Glo smokers will give you a sense of durability due to being made with high quality steel.
+No matter what you plan to do with an offset vertical smoker, the most important feature to consider is durability.
+When looking at a smoker, evaluate the overall construction of the unit.
+Many times, high-quality smokers are made with thick, heavy steel.
+More often than not, lower-priced smokers are made from a thin, comparatively weak material, but you’d be surprised at the bargains you can find these days.

-Next, you need to figure out the type of situation you’re usually in.
-What we mean by that is: are you typically cooking for large groups of people?
-Or are you usually on the move and willing to grill wherever you go?
-This makes a big difference when choosing an offset vertical smoker.
-Most, if not all of the offset vertical smokers on this list have wheels, so those who prefer a more mobile cooking unit will be in luck.
-Smaller smokers are evidently easier to move compared to larger units, which are better equipped to handle large crowds, especially since vertical smokers tend to be narrow by nature; eliminating space that would be compensated on a horizontal smoker.
+Next, consider how many people you need to cook for.
+Do you typically cook for large groups of people?
+This makes a big difference when choosing a particular smoker.
+Most if not all of the offset vertical smokers on this list have wheels, so those who prefer a more mobile cooking unit will be in luck.

 About Offset Vertical Smokers

-Just like horizontal offset smokers, the vertical type consists of two units: a firebox and a vertical unit that has cooking grates within it.
-These grates are usually very easy to clean, and have enough strength to hold even the heaviest of meats.
-If you don’t know by now, the firebox is meant to hold the fuel source, such as charcoal, while it slowly transfers over to the main unit.
-Sometimes there is a temperature gauge to help you monitor the heat coming from the firebox, although you shouldn’t expect each unit to come with one.
-If you’re wondering what the average temperature range is for these types of smokers, you can expect anywhere from 220-250 degrees fahrenheit.
-This gets tricky, as an extremely high heat will certainly dry out your meat, and a significantly low temperature will increase the cooking time tremendously.
+Like horizontal offset smokers, the vertical type consists of two units: A firebox and a vertical unit with cooking grates.
+These grates are usually very easy to clean and strong enough to hold the heaviest of meats.
+The firebox holds the fuel source for smoker and slowly transfers heat over to the main unit.
+Some smokers come with a temperature gauge to help you monitor the level of heat.
+The average temperature range for this type of smoker is 220-250 degrees Fahrenheit.
+This can make cooking a little tricky: An extremely high heat will dry out your meat while a cooler temperature will increase the cooking time considerably.

-Some important issues to keep in mind.
 Offset vertical smokers aren’t like a digitally controlled pellet smoker.
-It is extremely difficult to keep these units at a consistent temperature from start to finish.
-The chimney is often an overlooked part of the offset vertical smoker.
+It can be very difficult to keep these units at a consistent temperature from start to finish.
+People often overlook the chimney of the offset vertical smoker.
 This feature helps control the airflow, which affects the overall temperature.
-Don’t be surprised if you have to stay closer to the offset vertical smoker compared to other types of grills.
+Expect to stay closer to this smoker than you would with other types of grills.